ABCs of Accounting and Bookkeeping for Airbnb Investors

 File taxes

-Airbnb will send Form 1099-K to hosts with more than 200 reservations or earn more than $20,000 in a calendar year.
-If you don’t receive a 1099-K, it doesn’t mean you’re off the hook and still have to report rental earnings on your income tax.
+Airbnb will send Form 1099-K to hosts with more than 200 reservations or earn over $20,000 in a calendar year.
+If you don’t receive a 1099-K, it doesn’t mean you’re off the hook.
+You still have to report rental earnings on your income tax.

 How does Airbnb collect taxes?